Aracho1/tindog/README.md

+#Tindog

-This is a website for "Tindog", a Tinder app for dogs.
+This is a website for the “Tindog” app, a Tinder app for dogs.

-It is one of the projects I completed for an online web development course.
+This is one of the website I made while completing an online web development course.

+I used Javascript and Bootstrap.